 There are two forms of CoQ10, ubiquinone and Ubiquinol.
 CoQ10 starts off as ubiquinone and then is converted within the cell to the more powerful Ubiquinol.
 As a woman ages, her body’s ability to convert ubiquinone to Ubiquinol declines.
 Most all CoQ10 supplements available are in the form of ubiquinone.
 Ubiquinol is different in that it is the most biologically active form of coenzyme Q10 and does not need to be converted by the body.
 Ubiquinol is eight times more potent than ubiquinone.
 For women over the age of 35, CoQ10 Ubiquinol supplementation alongside an antioxidant blend, may greatly help to improve egg health over a few months time.

-In the L arginine/IVF study, 34 women about to begin IVF were split into two groups.
+In the L-arginine/IVF study, 34 women about to begin IVF were split into two groups.
 Both groups used the same flare protocol, one of those groups received 16 grams a day of L-arginine in addition to the medications.
-The group that received L-arginine had a lower cancellation rate, an increased amount of oocytes and embryos transferred were observed.
+The group that received L-arginine had a lower cancellation rate, an increased amount of oocytes and an increased amount of embryo transfers were observed.
 The L-arginine group had 3 pregnancies compared to no pregnancies in the other group.
 The study concluded that:

 “…oral L-arginine supplementation in poor responder patients may improve ovarian response, endometrial receptivity and pregnancy rate.”

-This is one study that does show promise for the use of L-arginine to help support IVF, but it is currently the only study.
+This is one study that shows promise for the use of L-arginine to help support IVF, but it is currently the only study.
 Discuss with your RE if this is a good option for you.